neu-se/CS4530-Spring-2025/Assignments/project-plan.md

 ## Problem Statement, User Stories and Acceptance Criteria (max 4 pages)
-Your project plan should begin with a 1-3 paragraph introductory problem statement: what problem in StackOverflow does your (proposed) features solve?
-Provide a paragraph (or two) that describes why you are interested in building these features.
+Your project plan should begin with a 1-3 paragraph introductory problem statement: what problem in StackOverflow do your (proposed) features solve?
+Provide a clear description of the feature or features you are proposing.
+For example, if you are proposing a "secure chat" feature, explain what you mean by "secure".

 Given the problem statement, develop exactly 3 user stories that show how a user would interact with the features.
 User stories are requirements specified in the following format
 "As a < type of user >, I want < some goal > so that < some reason >."